-The introduction to each activity includes the recommended grade level, major subjects from which the concepts are drawn, major concepts covered in the activity based on the California Department of Education's curriculum frameworks, skills, estimated duration, setting (indoors or outdoors), and key vocabulary.
+The introduction to each activity includes the recommended grade level, major subjects from which the concepts are drawn, major concepts covered in the activity, skills, estimated duration, setting (indoors or outdoors), and key vocabulary.

 Each activity also includes the objective(s) of the activity, the method employed, background information for the instructor, materials needed, step-by-step procedures, suggested means of assessing the students' comprehension of the material, at-home learning activities, extension activities, and the original source of the activity or information.